For incident response teams

 The problem

-What teams in this role actually run into when secure transfer goes wrong.
+What teams actually run into when secure transfer goes wrong.

 01